Latvia in the Eurovision Song Contest 2013: Background

-The Latvian national broadcaster, Latvijas Televīzija (LTV), broadcasts the event within Latvia and organises the selection process for the nation's entry.
-LTV confirmed their intentions to participate at the 2013 Eurovision Song Contest on 16 October 2012.
-Latvia has selected their entries for the Eurovision Song Contest through a national final.
+As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2013 contest on 16 October 2012.
+LTV has selected its entries for the Eurovision Song Contest through a national final.
 Since their debut in 2000 until 2012, LTV had organised the selection show Eirodziesma.
-In a response to the nation's failure to qualify to the final at Eurovision since 2008, the broadcaster announced that the national final would be rebranded and retooled as Dziesma in order to select the Latvian entry for the 2013 contest, organised in cooperation with the Ventspils City Council and Ventspils Development Agency.
+In a response to its failure to qualify to the final at Eurovision since 2008, the broadcaster announced that the national final would be rebranded and retooled as Dziesma in order to select its entry for the 2013 contest, organised in cooperation with the Ventspils City Council and Ventspils Development Agency.

 Before Eurovision

 Dziesma 2013

 Dziesma 2013 was the first edition of Dziesma, the music competition that selects Latvia's entries for the Eurovision Song Contest.
 The competition commenced with the first of two-semi finals on 8 February 2013 and concluded with a final on 16 February 2013.
 All shows in the competition were hosted by Mārtiņš Meiers, Madara Botmane and Anta Aizupe and broadcast on LTV1 as well as online via the broadcaster's official website ltv.lv.
 The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.